1. What is Dressler & Partner’s unique selling proposition?

 The timber roof truss is manufactured exclusively by German carpenters and is always shipped from Germany.
 An exterior 120 mm rigid thermal insulation provides maximum heat and cold protection.
 A distinctive feature is the construction of single-pitched and gable roofs with exposed rafters.
 The techniques we use are tried and tested.
 For instance, we place a thin layer of concrete over the insulation.
 This gives the roof structure more mass and strength to resist heat.
 The Mallorcan roof tiles (also known as “monks” and “nuns”) give the house a true Mallorcan feel.
 Our flat roofs are built and tested following the most recent German construction contract procedures (in German: VOB).
 This building approach ensures a comfortable living environment in the summer and the winter.

-9. What kind of home technologies are included in my Dressler & Partner design?
+9. What kind of home technologies are included in my Dressler & Partner project?

 With a distributed or centralised ventilation system, suitable air-conditioning technology and underfloor heating, thermal comfort and protection against moisture are guaranteed.
 Air source heat pumps are responsible for air conditioning, underfloor heating and hot water production.